 The Department's most recent AFCARS audit was in 2009.
 Areas for improvement were identified at that time, therefore the state initiated an AFCARS improvement plan (AIP) with the Children's Bureau.
-This
+The Department has an open AFCARS Assessment Review Improvement Plan and will resolve pending AFCARS issues with the development of the new CCWIS, Guardian.